lethain/staff-eng/src/markdown/guides/overview-overview.md

 Are technical abilities alone sufficient to reach and succeed in that role?
 How do most folks reach this role?
 What is your manager's role in helping you along the way?
-Will you enjoy being a Staff Engineer or toil for years to achieve a role that doesn't suit you?
+Will you enjoy being a Staff Engineer or you will toil for years to achieve a role that doesn't suit you?

 In my engineering management career, I've developed an increasingly clear point of view on answering those questions around the Staff Engineer role,